By the end of this lab, you will be able to:

 |In this lab, we will highlight instructions for what you have to submit in a yellow box like this one.|

 Welcome to the first lab for COS 109.
-In the next three hours, you'll learn how to use Windows and Unix to run programs, how to explore and find things in the file system, how to check your email on both systems, and how to transfer files from Windows to Unix and back.
+In the next few hours, you'll learn how to explore and find things in the file system on your machine, how to use Unix to run programs and check your email, and how to transfer files from your machine to Unix and back.
 You'll also get started on your own web page.
-At the end, you'll be asked to submit, by email and by transferring a file, answers to a bunch of questions that will be asked along the way.
+At the end, you'll be asked to submit, by email and by transferring a file, answers to some questions that will be asked along the way.

 Since software and hardware change every year, often in subtle ways, inevitably something won't work exactly as described here.
 If you find something wrong with the instructions, please let us know.
 Thanks.

-Windows is an operating system, which is a program that manages the resources of a computer for you.
-It lets you run programs like browsers and word processors and Kazaa; it lets you store and retrieve information on disks; it lets you use peripheral devices like printers and joysticks and speakers; and it lets you communicate with other machines via a network.
+Windows, Mac OS X, and Unix are all operating systems, which are programs that manage the resources of a computer for you.
+An operating system lets you run programs like browsers and word processors and iTunes; it lets you store and retrieve information on disks; it lets you use peripheral devices like printers and MP3 players; and it lets you communicate with other machines via a network.

 One of the main functions of an operating system is to provide an environment in which you can run programs.
 Most operating systems allow you to run several programs at once, switching your attention from one to another at will.
-Some, like Unix, are text-based and mostly controlled by typing on the keyboard.
-Others (Windows, Mac OS, PalmOS) are graphical and are most often controlled with a mouse or pen.
+Some, like Unix, are often controlled by typing on the keyboard.
+Most others are graphical and are usually controlled with a mouse or pen.
+Mac OS X does a nice job of combining these two styles, with a glossy mouse interface and a Unix implementation in the background.

 Do this to begin collecting data for submission:

-Leave Notepad running.
+Leave your editor running.
 You will be adding content to this file for the rest of the lab.
 Each time you add something, save the file; this (usually) protects you in case something goes awry, and is always a good idea.

-A file system is how the operating system manages all the data that is stored on the computer, in a form that is convenient for users to save information, organize it, and retrieve it as needed.
-The same organizing structures that are useful for the information on a hard disk are also useful for removable media like floppy disks and CD-ROMs and MP3 players, and even for information physically stored on other computers and accessed through a network, so all of these are packaged as file systems as well.
-Even though the physical structures vary a lot, the operating system makes them all look the same; this is another instance of logical and physical.
+A file system is a part of the operating system that manages all the data stored on the computer, in a form that is convenient for users to save information, organize it, and retrieve it as needed.
+The same organizing structures that are useful for the information on a hard disk are also useful for removable media like USB drives and CD-ROMs and MP3 players, and even for information physically stored on other computers and accessed through a network, so these are packaged as file systems as well.
+Even though the physical structures vary greatly, the operating system makes them all look the same, another instance of implementing the same logical organization with different physical mechanisms.

 On Windows, the usual organization creates a file system on the computer's hard drive, in a folder called (for ancient historical reasons) "C:".
-For even more ancient reasons, the floppy drive is called "A:".
-If there is a second hard drive, it is usually D:, and if there is a CD-ROM or DVD, it takes the next letter, and is thus often D: or E:.
+For even more ancient reasons, the now largely extinct floppy drive is called "A:".
+If there is a CD-ROM or DVD, it takes the next letter, and is thus often "D:".
+Other plug-in devices take up the next free letters.

-Other "drives", like network connections, have even more arbitrary letter names; at Princeton, student files can be stored in a big file system on a central OIT machine and your part of that file system is accessible from a PC or Mac as your "H:" (for "home") drive.
-Presenting a file system on one machine as if it were on another is a nice example of the difference between logical and physical implementations that gets stressed so often in class.
+Other "drives", like network connections, have even more arbitrary letter names; at Princeton, student files can be stored in a big file system on a central OIT computer and your part of that file system is accessible from a PC or Mac as your "H:" (for "home") drive.
+Presenting a file system on one computer as if it were on another is another example of the difference between logical and physical implementations.

 There are a variety of way to explore the contents of these file systems.
-The simplest, though not the most flexible, is to double-click on "Cluster Computer" or "My Computer", then double-click on one of the icons therein.
-That will uncover more icons for files and folders.
-Each double-click on a folder expands its contents.
+The simplest, though not the most flexible, is to double-click on something and see what happens.
+If you click on a folder, it will list of whatever is contained therein: each double-click on a folder expands its contents.

 A double-click on a file, however, typically executes a program that is associated with the presumed type of information that the file contains, as indicated by the suffix of the name.
 For instance, filenames ending in .doc are assumed to be Word files, and clicking on such a file will cause Word to be started up to process that file.
-Filenames ending in .txt are usually associated with Notepad, so another way to start Notepad is to click on a file like lab1.txt.
-You should be cautious about this mechanism if you don't know what you're doing, however, especially for files of type .exe, which are "executable" files -- programs -- unless you know exactly what will happen.
+Filenames ending in .txt are usually associated with Notepad or TextEdit, so another way to start an editor is to click on a file like lab1.txt.
+You should be cautious about this mechanism if you don't know what you're doing, however.
+Files of type .exe on Windows are "executable" files -- programs -- and you sure don't want to run them unless you know exactly what will happen.

 Use the Start Menu to find and start Windows Explorer; it will usually be under Programs or Accessories.
 (You can also type "explorer" in the Run dialog box.)